web-stream/volunteer/README.md

 becasue every person matters

-let's give a chance to imporve everyone programming skills by participating in a webstream such a volunter developer.
+let's give a chance to improve everyone programming skills by participating in a webstream such a volunter developer.

 ## not (yet) a junior